Rental Car Insurance: Do You Really Need It? Complete Guide 2026

 • Rental agents earn commissions on insurance sales

-• Counter process designed to be rushed and stressful
+• Counter process is designed to be rushed and stressful

 Effective Strategies to Decline Confidently

-1. Complete Online Check-In Many rental companies allow you to select or decline insurance online during check-in, avoiding counter pressure entirely.
-Make your selections 24 hours before pickup.
+1. Complete Online Check-In — Many rental companies allow you to select or decline insurance during online check-in, avoiding counter pressure entirely.

 • "I have primary coverage through my credit card."